saradiaz/appsec-toolbelt/JavaScript/source-code-analysis/eslint-README.md

 ###One more thing...
-You might want to create a file called .eslintignore (or something) containing the line `node_modules/`.
+You might want to create a file called .eslintignore (or something) containing the line `$ node_modules/`.
 You can then specify the option --ignore-path .eslintignore when you run eslint.
 This will save you a lot of false positives.

 ###You're ready to go!
 For a quick start, try:
-`eslint .`
+`$ eslint .`

 To create an HTML output file you can view in your browser, try:
-`eslint --ignore-path .eslintignore -f html -o eslint-report.html .`
+`$ eslint --ignore-path .eslintignore -f html -o eslint-report.html .`